How to install and configure LEMP on Debian 12

 PHP Version Info

-The PHP page means that you have successfully installed LEMP for Debian 12.
+The PHP page means you have succeeded in successfully installing LEMP for Debian 12.

 Congratulations!